 What I have come to realize is that now I know the marketing strategy.
 I am not going to invest forever, waiting for a product that will never be delivered.
 I will just invest enough to get a decent house, a decent car, a decent wife and enough money to raise a decent family.
 Other than that, I will do things which bring me joy right now cause there is no bank account that is keeping track of the amount of happiness you deserve.
 There is just one in your head that keeps track of how much you have received.
 And I'm gonna make sure that the counter on that account is always ticking.

-This post started out as a comment to my friend's post (Dreams.
+NOTE: This post started out as a comment to my friend's post (Dreams.
 Future; near and far) but became a full fledged post.